leeroybrun/node-mt-files-downloader/README.md

-# Multi Threaded File Downloader
+# Multi Threaded Files Downloader

 This module wrap the [mt-downloader](https://www.npmjs.com/package/mt-downloader) module and let you :